 - Unofficial transcript(s) from all colleges/universities where you received a degree.
 These will be uploaded into the application system.

 - Official transcript(s) from all colleges/universities where you received a degree.
 The official transcripts will be sent to the UC Graduate School.
-Please contact Rachel Meyer, email@example.com, for more information.
+Please contact the graduate studies office, email@example.com, for more information.